We usually have biases about where our brands came from, and who can blame shooters?

 Incidental or consequential damages won’t get repaired.
 Not giving routine maintenance to your beloved scope also voids the CenterPoint warranty.

-- Consequential damages are damages to a product because it’s poorly made.
+Consequential damages are damages to a product because it’s poorly made.

-That’s right; there’s no guarantee the CenterPoint scope won’t break.
+That’s right; there’s NO guarantee the CenterPoint scope WON’T break.

 Non-Transferrable